HSBC: Since 2020

 In July 2022, HSBC became the first foreign lender to open a Chinese Communist Party (CCP) committee in its Chinese investment banking subsidiary.
 The subsidiary, HSBC Qianhai Securities, is a 90% HSBC-owned joint venture.

 In November 2022, HSBC announced its intention to exit the Canadian market.
 Royal Bank of Canada would acquire 100% of the common shares of HSBC Canada for an all-cash purchase price of $13.5 billion, 9.4 times HSBC Canada's estimated 2024 earnings.
 Completion of the transaction is expected by late 2023, subject to regulatory approvals.
 HSBC has been under pressure to cut costs and divest non-Asian businesses.

 In February 2023, HSBC announced that its profits for the last quarter of 2022 had almost doubled compared to those at the same time the previous year.
 However, its pre-tax profit actually fell because it absorbed the cost of selling its French retail banking operations.
 The bank also announced that they were closing 114 branches in the United Kingdom.
 The move came as more people were using online banking since the pandemic, reducing the need for physical branches.
 The move has been criticized by Unite.

 As interest rates increased globally in May 2023, HSBC Holdings reported a 212% increase in quarterly profit.

 In May 2023, HSBC defeated a proposal, backed by its largest stakeholder Chinese insurer Ping An, to consider spinning off its Asia business into a Hong Kong-listed entity.

+In November 2023, HSBC agreed to sell its hedge fund administration business in several markets, including Hong Kong, Singapore, Ireland, and Luxembourg to BNP Paribas’ Securities Services.

 In December 2023, HSBC Asset Management announced they would be acquiring the Singapore Based Investment manager, Silkroad Property Partners.
 The proposed acquisition includes Singapore-based SilkRoad Property Partners Pte Ltd, along with its subsidiaries in Hong Kong, Shanghai and Tokyo, and the five general partner entities associated with its active funds.
 Terms of the agreement were not disclosed.
 The deal would expand HSBC's real estate fund management capabilities in the region by bringing on board a business with an estimated $2 billion in assets under management, primarily in value-add strategies, as well as a senior team with experience executing deals in the region's major cities.